olivierbon/Placid/README.md

 ## Installing / Updating

-### Installing
+**Installing**
--- Download and unzip
+- Download and unzip
--- Upload the placid directory to craft/plugins
+- Upload the placid directory to craft/plugins
--- Install in admin area
+- Install in admin area

-### Updating
+**Updating**
--- Download and unzip
+- Download and unzip
--- Replace placid directory in craft/plugins
+- Replace placid directory in craft/plugins
--- Refresh admin section and run the update
+- Refresh admin section and run the update

-### Usage
+## Usage
 For full instructions on how to use, [refer to docs](http://alecritson.co.uk/documentation/placid/introduction)